Example of Omani design: the Khanjar

 Youtube film Oman Exhibition 2009 in Amsterdam:

 Origin of the silver used in Omani jewellery.
 The most important source of silver in Omani silver is from melted down old jewellery and from melted down coins e.g. Maria Theresia Thalers.
 During the 19th and first half of the 20th century the Maria Theresia Thaler was the most important currency in Oman.
 This also explains the high silver content in Omani Silver.
-For comparison: In Yemen silver Dutch silver coins were popular (Many Yemeni tradesmen from the Hadramouth were active in the Dutch East Indies) Before 1800 Spanish and Venetian silver coins also played an important role in the trade in Arabia.
+For comparison: In Yemen silver Dutch coins were popular (Many Yemeni tradesmen from the Hadramouth were active in the Dutch East Indies), this my explain some of the old Dutch silver coins in the Omani souqs.
+Before 1800 Spanish and Venetian silver coins also played an important role in the trade in Arabia.
 We have one set of earrings from Oman with ancient Venetian silver coins.

 The appreciation of Arab jewellery in the West has varied over time and by country.
 May 1886 The English paper the Times discusses Emily Ruete´s memoirs and refers to the photo of Emily in the book with her Omani costume and jewellery as "the barbaric glory of her native costume" .
 From the 1870´s in the rest of Europe and in particular in France the Oriental-ism art movement gained strength and art collectors loved oil paintings with e.g. harems and ladies in oriental costumes and with Oriental jewellery!
 Some rich western ladies around 1900 had themselves portrayed on oil paintings as Arab women with Arab Jewellery.